Saucony Excursion TR9 Fully Reviewed Review Facts

-The Excursion TR9's outsole offers a rugged design with large multi-directional lugs that provide traction on a variety of trails
+The Saucony Excursion TR9's outsole offers a rugged design with large multi-directional lugs that provide traction on a variety of trails.

 Weighing in at 11.25oz for men’s and 8.95oz for women’s the shoe is a little on the heavy side, but is in the typical range for a support shoe with this much cushion.
 This weight means that it would probably be good as a training shoe, or some users reported using it as an everyday shoe because of its neutral colors.

-.
 There is also some extra cushioning in the heel which means overall comfort every foot strike.
-The shoe is in the neutral category
+The Saucony Excursion TR9 is in the neutral category of running shoe,

 line.
 These neutral colors are easy to keep clean so these shoes can easily be worn from the trails to the street without much effort.
 The shoe is a bit bulky, which is normal for a stability shoe.